BenJohnCarson/CV/README.md

 #### Knowledge Acquisition

 I am a very quick learner and I have a keen ability to separate the fluff from the learning objective.
 Until enrolling at Maker's academy, my coding has been completely self taught and fuelled by a genuine interest.
-So far I have a basic understanding of a number of web development technologies (HTML, CSS, JavaScript, etc) that I hope to build on during my time at Maker's
+So far I have a basic understanding of a number of web development technologies (HTML, CSS, JavaScript, etc) that I hope to build on during my time at Maker's.
 ## Education

 #### Makers Academy (January 2017 to March 2017)